 His debut album, Life Thru A Lens (1997) rose from the ashes to elevate Williams as arguably the biggest British pop icon for a generation.

-Inexplicably though, after five albums, Williams broke up the partnership.
+Inexplicably though, after five albums, Williams broke up his partnership with Guy Chambers.
 Always a tormented figure, the fact of “merely” being a great lyricist and performer bothered him.
 Illogically he then hooked up with another musical foil, Stephen Duffy.

 The subsequent album, Intensive Care (2005) did well, but by Rudebox (2006) – featuring a bewildering number of co-writers – the fact that Chambers had taken a lot of the magic with him had finally sunk in, and the LP flopped.